-The definition of harassment is ‘pursuing a course of conduct which causes a person alarm or distress’.
+The definition of harassment is ‘pursuing a course of conduct which causes a person alarm or distress.
 The Protection from Harassment Act 1997 defines harassment.
-To be defined as ‘harassment’ there must be more than one incident of harassment that has taken place.
+To be defined as ‘harassment’, there must be more than one incident of harassment that has taken place.
 Also when assessing whether the conduct constitutes harassment can be objective.
-If another person considered that conduct, they would consider it to be conduct which amounts to harassment.
+If another person considered that conduct, they would consider it to be conducted which amounts to harassment.
 Harassment also includes speech.

-- To try to stop the offending party from their conduct
+1) To try to stop the offending party from their conduct.

-If after response to the first letter it appears that the offending party either will not stop its conduct; or appears to disregard the letter and continue with their actions, it could then be the appropriate time to seek an injunction against them.
-In most instances, a Court order imposed upon the offending party is taken seriously than a simple warning by letter.
+If after responding to the first letter, it appears that the offending party either will not stop its conduct; or appears to disregard the letter and continue with their actions, it could then be the appropriate time to seek an injunction against them.
+In most instances, a court order imposed upon the offending party is taken seriously than a simple warning by letter.
 It is therefore important that measures are put into place if a warning does not stop the offending party.

 You can seek an injunction on one of two bases: with notice to the other party or without notice depending on the urgency of your matter and we can advise which is more appropriate for you.

-Whiterose Blackmans Solicitors LLP are here to help and we offer a Free Initial Interview to talk through your situation so we have a clearer understanding of the best course of action to take depending on your situation.
+We offer a Free Initial Discussion to talk through your situation so that we have a clearer understanding of the best course of action to take.
 If you are feeling like you are being harassed, we understand that you are likely to be feeling vulnerable and distressed and we are here to help you through the legal process.